old-hansen/Goby2OneForAll/README.md

 'oneforall' need to set file path of 'oneforall.py' in the dir of OneForAll which you clone.

+When you finish this step , please reboot goby , then properties will be load.

 ---
 ## 3.Proxy and openAPI Properties(Optional)
 From Official wiki :